SangerS24/S24-advanced-courses/README.md

 ## Hosting

+Studio24 host a temporary staging site on goldeneye.studio24.net

-The Studio24 staging site is hosted on: ?? new server ??, the Sanger web team host a live and staging site (which are listed above).
+The Sanger web team host a live and staging site (which are listed above).

 ## Deployment

 ### Deploy the site to Sanger live/staging:

-To deploy the site live, simply merge any changes into the master branch and send an email to web@sanger.ac.uk requesting that a deployment be made on the Sanger server.
+To deploy the site live, simply merge any changes into the master branch and send an email to webmaster@sanger.ac.uk requesting that a deployment be made on the Sanger server.

 If database changes need to be made, then these can be made on the Sanger staging site (http://wt- ??? .sandbox.sanger.ac.uk/) using the sdunwoody login stored in Bitbucket (we need to get this changed to a Studio24 username, but this hasn't been actioned yet).
 If database changes are made to the Sanger staging site, you will also need to notify the web team that these changes need pulling in with your deploy.